emdash/cairo_sandbox/README.md

 - `Script`
 - `Custom`

-### Render Mode
+## Render Mode

 Render mode is run to draw each frame.

-The entire window is always redrawn completely for each frame.
+The entire canvas is redrawn completely for each frame, and your script is allowed to run to completion.

+You should take care not to make any blocking calls or heavy computation in this mode.

+*State is not preserved between frames! cairo_sandbox scripts are stateless!*

 Render Mode Globals:
 - `cr`: the cairo context object
 - `cairo`: the pycairo library
 - `helpers`: the companion helper object, which extends the cr object